LemiBijafra/MonoGame3D/README.md

 ## Building ##
 The sample project was done using Visual Studio 2022 on Windows, targeting Desktop GL (i.e. platform agnostic).
 In case you get a build error mentioning `./config/dotnet-tools.json` file, open it in Explorer and check the "Unblock" option.
 Please chime in in case of other issues.
-In case the build fails because of the missing AssimpNet reference, invoke the `InstallAssimpNet.bat`.
+In case the build fails because of the missing AssimpNet reference, invoke `InstallAssimpNet.bat`.

 ## TODO ##
 * Finalize the Phong shader, currently just in the beginning.